Lymph Node Surgery

 Lymph Node Surgery in Breast Cancer

-Breast cancer can spread from the breast tissue to the lymph nodes in the armpit, known as the axilla in medical terminology.
-In the majority of patients with an invasive breast cancer, aside from having an operation on their breast to remove the cancer, they will also undergo a procedure to remove some lymph nodes from their armpit.
+Breast cancer can spread from the breast tissue to the lymph nodes in the armpit (axilla).
+In the majority of patients with invasive breast cancer, aside from having an operation on their breast to remove the cancer, a lymph node removal procedure is also performed to reduce the chance of cancer reoccurrence or spreading to different parts of the body.

 Why Is Lymph Node Surgery Required?

-Breast cancer can spread from the breast to other parts of the body.
-Often the first place breast cancer spreads is to the lymph nodes in the axilla.
-The main reason for taking some lymph nodes from the axilla is to establish whether or not the breast cancer cells are seen in the nodes under microscopic assessment.
-This information helps to guide decision making about non-surgical cancer treatments such as chemotherapy, radiotherapy and endocrine therapy.
+For many patients, the main reason for taking some lymph nodes from the axilla is to establish whether or not the breast cancer cells are seen in the nodes under microscopic assessment.
+This information helps to guide decision-making about non-surgical cancer treatments such as chemotherapy, radiotherapy and endocrine therapy.

 frequently asked questions

 Lymph nodes are small lumps of tissue found in various parts of your body, including your neck, groin and armpits.
+Part of the lymphatic system, lymph nodes help protect you from infection.
 They contain white blood cells and are an important part of your body’s immune system.
 Lymph nodes help fight infection by destroying germs carried in by the lymph fluid.
 If your lymph nodes swell this can be a sign of a serious illness, such as cancer.

-Axillary Lymph Node Clearance, also known as axillary lymph node dissection is a procedure to remove all of the nodes in the armpit.
+Axillary Lymph Node Clearance, also known as axillary lymph node dissection or a radical lymphadenectomy, is a procedure to remove most or all the lymph nodes in the armpit.
 This is performed in patients where pre-operative scans and biopsies have proven cancer spread to multiple lymph nodes in the armpit.
 The main issue with this procedure is that it carries a 30-40% lifetime risk of developing some degree of lymphoedema in the arm.
-Lymphoedema is a chronic problem where the arm can become swollen and painful and it can be difficult to treat.
-Patients who have undergone an axillary clearance are therefore advised to try to protect the arm on this side from injury (including injections and blood taking) in the future as this can increase the risk of lymphoedema onset.
+Lymphoedema is a chronic problem where the arm can become swollen and painful, and it can be difficult to treat.
+Patients who have undergone an axillary clearance are therefore advised to try to protect the arm on this side from injury (including injections and blood taking) in the future, as this can increase the risk of lymphoedema onset.

-A Targeted Axilla Dissection is still a relatively new procedure and is not yet practiced at all institutions.
+A Targeted Axilla Dissection is still a relatively new procedure and has not yet been carried out at all medical institutions.
 Historically, an axillary lymph node clearance was performed in all cases where the patient was confirmed to have spread to at least one node, demonstrated on scans pre-operatively.
 With a targeted axillary dissection, patients with only 1-2 nodes seen to contain cancer on pre-operative tests can preserve the majority of the lymph nodes, reducing their risk of lymphoedema when compared to an axillary clearance.
-This is achieved by using a tracer to locate and remove the nodes that are known to be cancerous and then also perform a sentinel node biopsy to confirm that there is no further nodes containing cancer that had not been detected on the scans pre-operatively.
+This is achieved by using a tracer to locate and remove the nodes that are known to be cancerous and then also performing a sentinel node biopsy to confirm that there are no further nodes containing cancer that had not been detected on the scans pre-operatively.

 Book Your Lymph Node Surgery Consultation